 On overnight camps, you are provided with a tarp (shelter) you can build your own natural shelter or have the option of sleeping out a hammock & basha sheet keeping you off the forest floor.
 These are not your regular lounging on the beach hammock they are designed for outdoor camping.
 You will be given training on how to make a natural shelter warmer and more comfortable.
 It depends on how much effort you put into creating a shelter.
 The more effort you put in, the more you will get out of the experience.

 Please bring a re-fillable bottle of water with you.
 There is drinking water on site.

 Can I cook my own food over a fire?

 You may only experience this on overnight camps or if specifically required.
 Day camps are self-catered.
 You are required to bring along a packed lunch and snacks for the duration of the day.

 We are happy to answer any questions if you have any.
 Please contact us.

-You are always welcome to get in touch if you wish to organise your own personal woodland experience for family or friends.
+You are always welcome to get in touch if you wish to organise your own personal woodland experience.